About Mill Falls

 David M. Sarvai (Chair) is a lifelong Manchester New Hampshire resident, who served abroad in the US Air Force for 11 years.
 He is a veteran of the Gulf and Bosnian War, and Kosovo conflict.
 He is currently the Vice President of Application Engineering for DSCI, which is a regional internet/telephone service provider.
 Prior to DSCI, he worked for DRC as a network security manager.
 He completed undergraduate degrees from University of Maryland University College (Europe) in Computer Sciences and Italian Studies, and an Applied Science degree from the Community College of the Air Force.
 He earned numerous industry certifications in both Computer and Security standards.
 He is active with Make-A-Wish, Friends Of Jaclyn, and Flashes of Hope organizations.
 David lives in Manchester with his two children, both of whom attended Mill Falls.

 Maryclare Heffernan is a life-long educator with a passion for supporting successful student learning outcomes for all students, but particularly for students with an educational disability.
 She spent over 40 years as a Special Education Teacher, Administrator and Consultant guided her personal belief that students and adults are all life learners with an endless potential for discovery and growth.
 Maryclare has a BA in Psychology with a minor in Special Education from Salve Regina University and an M.Ed. in Education Administration and Supervision from the University of New Hampshire.
 She holds an Experienced Educator Certificate from the State of NH and is certified in Specific Learning Disabilities, Intellectual and Developmental Disabilities and General Special Education.
 Maryclare served at Mill Falls’ Student Services Coordinator for three years before retiring from full-time education work.
 Maryclare is also an accomplished artist working in oils and watercolors.
 Her pieces are exhibited throughout NH.
-Maryclare lives in Candia, NH with her husband.
-They have four grown children and ten grandchildren.
+Maryclare lives in Candia, NH.
+She has four grown children and ten grandchildren.

 William J. Kanteres (Treasurer) is a lifelong New Hampshire resident and the President of Kanteres Real Estate, Inc. where he has been involved in the real estate business for 39 years.
 He served as the MFCS Foundation’s Founding Board Chair from September 2012 through January 2016.
 From 2005 to 2011, Will was an incorporator and member of the Board of Trustees of Hellenic American University in Greece.
 He has served on many community service programs in his native Manchester, and is a past member of the Board of Directors of the Manchester United Way.
 He has been involved with the national hunger relief organization, Share Our Strength, since its inception, serving as a founding director for over 20 years.
 In addition to his business ventures, Will has been deeply involved in civic and political activities, which have spanned 30 years.
 In 1998 he served on a mission as an election observer in the first democratic Presidential elections in Azerbaijan.
 Will attended Northeastern University and the University of New Hampshire before entering the real estate business.
-Will resides in Manchester, NH with his wife, Meryl Levin and their son, Elias – a Mill Falls graduate – and returns to Greece annually to renew his Hellenic heritage.
+Will resides in Manchester, NH with his wife, Meryl Levin and their son, Elias – a Mill Falls graduate now in college – and returns to Greece annually to renew his Hellenic heritage.

 Jay Allen (along with partner David Gibson) created JDS tFlooring Associates, LLC in 2001.
 JDS is dedicated to the Builders’ and Developers’ growing needs offering programs, systems, and pricing to specifically target the builder and developer market.
 They are one of the leading floor installers in the New Hampshire area.
 Jay is also a committed and engaged community members with a focus on helping children in NH.
 Including: PAL, St Jude’s, Toys for tots, even play the Jolly old Fella every year for 35 years.
 He has done many fundraising events from Golf events … to a Charity event for CASA in Manchester for a number of years.
 Jay lives in Bedford and next year we will be welcoming his first grandson to Mill Falls - his mom is our Student Support Coordinator.